Jumpstart your marketing campaign with these 25 small business marketing ideas. Let your marketing game begin!

 People can comment while you’re live streaming, allowing you to answer in real-time.

-In a filtered, edited world, people are drawn to live videos where they can watch things happen and see people speak without being edited.
+In a filtered, edited world, people are drawn to live videos where they can watch great things happen and see people speak without being edited.

 6. Start posting Reels and TikToks